IDMNYU/DMGY9103-B_InteractiveInstallation/README.md

 •	An Evernote or Mural.ly notebook or space just for this class

-•	Fresh Batteries
+•	Fresh Batteries, LED's & materials for DIY Switch exercise

-•	Staple guns, string, tacks, hot glue guns, fishing line, etc
+•	possibly a kinect

 ### Grading